 Our systems of care often miss the children most in need of help, but we can do better with a commitment to expanding education, scientific progress and clinical care.
 The report is a starting point for those who want to explore this issue, and a guide to changing how we think about childhood mental health and taking action.

-See other ways we are spreading the word that childhood mental health and learning disorders are real, common and treatable.
+See more ways we’re spreading the word that childhood mental health and learning disorders are real, common, and treatable.

 Mental Health Awareness Month Campaign